miklevin/MikeLev.in/_posts/2024-11-04-good-kata-compensating-for-karma-chameleons.md

 blowin, you can just instantiate out so many VMs or containers that the wolf's efforts are futile in comparison.
 Bricks not required.
 So the metaphor stands.

-## Monday Night Mess: Work's Still A Chore
+## Monday Night & The Marathon Continues

 But was my endeavor today even straw houses?
 It's a long meandering way to go for the work I need to show tomorrow, and it's about 8:30 PM on Monday.
 That's